mcollina/fastparallel/README.md

 This library works by caching the latest used function, so that running a new parallel does not cause **any memory allocations**.

+## Why it is so fast?

+1. This library is caching funcitons a lot.

+2. V8 optimizations: thanks to caching, the functions can be optimized by V8 (if they are optimizable, and I took great care of making them so).

+3. Don't use arrays if you just need a queue.
+A linked list implemented via processes is much faster if you don't need to access elements in between.

+4. Accept passing a this for the functions.
+Thanks to this hack, you can extract your functions, and place them in a outer level where they are not created at every execution.

 ## License

 ISC